TsiroJohn/LaravelCMS/readme.md

     $ git clone https://github.com/TsiroJohn/LaravelCMS.git CUSTOM_DIRECTORY && cd CUSTOM_DIRECTORY
     $ composer install

+Rename the .env.example file to .env.
+Make any changes you need to in here such as changing the DB_DATABASE.

 Generate an application key and migrate the tables, then seed.

     $ php artisan key:generate